 Five Reasons Cannabis is What You Need in Your Preventive Healthcare Toolbox

-From preventing brain tissue injury to mitigating heart attack damage, and building stronger bones, the latest research strongly suggests the cannabis is the ultimate preventive healthcare.
+Preventing brain tissue injury.
+Mitigating heart attack damage.
+Building stronger bones.
+The latest research strongly suggests that cannabis is the ultimate preventive healthcare.

-No one enjoys being sick, and that old adage ‘an apple a day keeps the doctor away’ may one day be replaced by cannabis.
-New evidence suggests that cannabis is a powerful prophylactic remedy that can help prevent a myriad of illnesses.
+No one enjoys being sick.
+But, it turns out “a joint a day keeps the doctor away” may replace the old adage.
+New evidence suggests that cannabis is a powerful prophylactic remedy to help prevent a myriad of illnesses.
 Here are five of the top ways cannabis is the queen of preventive healthcare:

-The internet is flooded with information and tips about what to do and what not to do in order to prevent cancer.
+Information on cancer prevention is all over the internet.
 This makes it quite hard to draw out fact from the fiction.
-But, one sure way to find the truth is to pick what is backed through scientific research.
+But, one sure way to find the truth is to pick what scientific research backs.

 A study conducted in 2012, on lab animals, found that treatment with CBD reduced the likelihood of developing colon cancer following exposure to carcinogens.
 A meta analysis, conducted in California in 2013, revealed that bladder cancer rates in male patients were 45% lower among cannabis users.
 CBD has also been found to be the only outside agent to regulate Id-1 cells in breast cancer cells and stop their metastasis.

 Several studies have corroborated the finding that THC prevents the growth of tumors and can even lead to tumor shrinkage as it kills cancer cells.
 Definitely more research needs to be carried out on humans to establish the role of cannabis in preventing specific types of cancer, but preliminary findings are very encouraging.